lenesk/sokolova.dk/how-to-describe-a-singular-definite-noun-in-Danish-with-an-adjective.md

 > *Vores store spisebord af massivt træ var familiens samlingspunkt om aftenen.* = Our dining table of solid tree was the familys gathering point in the evening.

-> * Byens historiske (e-ending after a noun with genetive ‘s’) centrum var berømt for sine hyggelige (e-ending after a possessive word) gader.* = The city’s historical center was famous for its cosy streets.
+> *Byens historiske centrum var berømt for sine hyggelige gader.* = The city’s historical center was famous for its cosy streets.
-In *historiske *: e-ending after a noun with genetive *byens*, in *hyggelige* e-ending after a possessive word.
+In *historiske*, e-ending after the noun in the genetive *byens*, in *hyggelige* e-ending after a possessive word.

 ## E-adding is not always possible